tinyplex/vite-tinywidgets/README.md

 npm run dev
 ```

-5. Go the URL shown and enjoy!
+5. The Vite server should start up.
+Go the URL shown and enjoy!

+Note that you can also create a production build with `npm run build`.

 ## License